alenayyy/fend-project-feedreader/README.md

-# Feed Reader Project - Testing Using Jasmine
+# Feedreader Project - Testing Using Jasmine

 ## Why this Project?